quicklisp/quicklisp-client-uploader/README.txt

 It's not meant to be generally useful, and is not written in anything that I'd consider imitable or didactic style.

+To use, update & commit version.txt in the quicklisp client directory, make sure everything is clean via "make clean", remove or commit any untracked files, and use (publish-client "/path/to/quicklisp-client/").
+Publishing quicklisp.lisp is a matter of (upload-quicklisp-lisp "/path/to/quicklisp-bootstrap/").

 Zach